 Alongside that trauma, writing has always been the second thread that bound my life together.
 As a child, I used to believe I would be a fiction author.
 Now, my passion for writing looks like putting my experiences and advice into words — like using my voice, and my knowledge, to help others heal.
-Whether it’s offering you an escape from stress to read about my latest bloated wardrobe finds, or teaching you a new therapeutic technique I’ve learned in my experience as a patient and professional, Healing with Haley is here to help you feel whole again, the same way that writing has always made me feel.
+Whether it’s offering you an escape from stress to read about my latest creative endeavor, or teaching you a new therapeutic technique I’ve learned in my experience as a patient and professional, Healing with Haley is here to help you feel whole again, the same way that writing has always made me feel.

 - I have lived in three states: Massachusetts, Ohio, and Rhode Island.

 - I graduated from Boston University in three years, with a combination of summer schooling and AP credit.